-One of the biggest details when it comes selecting hardwood flooring is sheen.
-The sheen in a floor is the luster or gloss level.
+One of the biggest details when it comes to selecting your hardwood floor sheen.
+The sheen on a floor is the luster or gloss level.
 Sheen is described to be the factor that determines the amount of light reflecting off the hardwood floor.
-It is an important element of the decision process because you need to be comfortable with how much your floors absorb and diffuse the light.
+Deciding whether you want matte vs satin finish hardwood floors is a crucial element of the flooring process because you need to be comfortable with how much your floors absorb and diffuse the light.
 You also need to realize that the glossier your floors are, the more they show dirt and imperfections.
-There are four levels of sheen and understanding those is key to picking the right level for your household.
+There are four levels of hardwood floor gloss finish and understanding those is key to picking the right level for your household.

-If you want a natural look on your hardwood floors, a matte sheen finish is the way to go.
-They not only are great for high traffic homes with kids and dogs but they are less maintenance.
-They also hide imperfections, dirt and dust.
-This level of sheen has about 25% luster.
+If you want a natural look on your hardwood floors, a matte sheen finish is the wood floor gloss finish for you.
+They are not only great for high-traffic homes with kids and dogs, but they are less maintenance.
+They also hide imperfections, dirt, and dust.
+The matte hardwood floor sheen has about 25% luster.
 Some feel that at this low level, floors can appear dull.
-Others love the that the matte sheen finish gives off a clean vibe.
+Others love that the matte sheen finish gives off a clean vibe.

-The satin sheen finish is the most popular choice.
-It has about 40% luster and is easy to keep clean.
+The satin sheen is the most popular finish for hardwood floors.
+This hardwood floor sheen has about 40% luster and is easy to keep clean.
 This level of sheen disperses light and doesn’t show all of the imperfections or dirt.
-People who want a classic or formal feel to their floors often choose to go with this satin sheen level.
-One other aspect to this level of sheen is that satin floors tend to look newer longer than the other higher glosses.
+People who want a classic or formal feel to their floors without heavy maintenance choose satin vs semi gloss hardwood floors.
+One other aspect of this level of sheen is that the satin floor finish tends to look newer longer than the other higher glosses.

-A semi-gloss sheen in floors requires higher upkeep.
-You will also start to see a lot more imperfections at this level.
-It has about 55% luster.
-If you prefer a shinier look to your floors, this is a good option.
-And it’s not as impractical as the highest level of sheen.
+Semi-gloss hardwood floor gloss floors require higher upkeep.
+While they are brilliant, you will also start to see a lot more imperfections with semi-gloss vs satin floor finish.
+This hardwood floor sheen has about 55% luster.
+If you prefer a shinier look to your floors, the semi-gloss floor finish is a good option.
+And it’s not as impractical as the wood floor gloss finish.

-You won’t see this level of sheen in too many homes.
-A glossy sheen is often used for gym floors and bowling alleys.
+You won’t see this level of hardwood floor sheen in too many homes.
+A hardwood floor gloss finish is often used for gym floors and bowling alleys.
 It has about 70% luster.
-These floors need to be cleaned often and show every imperfection and all dirt due to the amount of light reflecting off the floor.
-So, unless you want to see every footprint and clean these every day, steer clear of this level of sheen if you have a busy home.
+These floors need to be cleaned frequently and show every imperfection and all dirt due to the amount of light reflecting off the floor.
+So, unless you want to see every footprint and clean these every day, steer clear of this wood floor gloss finish, especially if you have a busy home.

-These four levels of sheen each offer a different feel to your home.
+These four levels of hardwood floor sheen each offer a different feel to your home.
 Thinking about what’s most functional for your home is the best way to choose which level of sheen is best for you.
-You do want to make sure that the level of sheen you pick ties in with the aesthetic of your home.
-For example, if you have a farmhouse rustic vibe in your home, going with matte floors would be the best option.
-Others how have a more formal feeling in their furniture might go with a satin or semi-gloss sheen in their flooring.
-The good news is there is an easy way to narrow down which level of sheen is best for your family!
+You do want to make sure that the hardwood floor gloss finish you pick ties in with the aesthetic of your home.
+For example, if you have a rustic farmhouse vibe in your home, going with matte vs satin finish hardwood floors might pull the look together more.
+Others who have a more formal feeling in their furniture might go with a satin vs semi-gloss floor finish.
+Browse our collection of gloss hardwood floors or wood floor gloss finish online or contact us today with any questions you may have.